-The family was able to stay home with the support of their private midwife, and Jo says she was already talking about another baby just 72 hours after giving birth!
+The family was able to stay home with the support of their private midwife, and Johanna says she was already talking about another baby just 72 hours after giving birth!

 “If I ever have another baby it will be a homebirth in a pool.
 WITH a midwife!”

 Such a peaceful birth, even though it was completely unplanned!

 Got your own birth story you’re itching to tell?
 We’re always on the lookout for new stories to feature.
 Submit your birth story.